nestedkernel/veri-funky/model/memory.md

 ### `Cell`s

 We start with the basic unit of memory - a `Cell`.
 A `Cell` is a map from addresses to values.
-The addresses of sort `Addr` and the values of sort `Val` are both supersorts of `Nat`.
+The addresses of sort `Addr` and the values of sort `Cell` are both supersorts of `Nat`.
 This is a convenience, and does not affect much about how they behave; though as the memory model gets more concrete they should be switched to `MachineInt`s.